reality-two/reality2-documentation/userfriendly/construct.md

 #### Antennae and Behaviours

-Bees can also have Antennae - to connect to capabilities elsewhere on the Internet, and Behaviours - which are how you tell Bees what you want them to do.
-Both of these are covered below.
+Bees have Antennae - to connect to capabilities elsewhere on the Internet, and Behaviours - which are how you tell Bees what you want them to do.

 ### Antennae